ceph/ceph/doc/radosgw/notifications.rst

         </ResponseMetadata>
     </ListTopicsResponse>

-- if endpoint URL contain user/password information, in any of the topic, request must be made over HTTPS.
-If not, topic list request will be rejected.
+- If the endpoint URL contains user/password information in any part of the topic, the request must be made over HTTPS.
+The "topic list" request will otherwise be rejected.

 Notifications
 ~~~~~~~~~~~~~